 The Mayo School of Health Sciences' Speech Pathology Internship follows the curriculum from the certification handbook for Speech-Language Pathology from the American Speech-Language-Hearing Association.

-Your clinical experience will include:
+Your clinical experience includes:

-- Clinical experience in diagnosis and treatment, with supervision
+- Clinical experience in diagnosis and treatment with supervision

 - Closely supervised and mentored clinical experiences